WMC-TV: Programming

-Syndicated programming

-Syndicated programming seen on WMC-TV includes The Kelly Clarkson Show and Wheel of Fortune, among others.
-The syndicated version of Jeopardy! was originally carried locally on WMC-TV, but has since moved to CBS affiliate WREG-TV, making the Memphis area one of the few TV markets to air Wheel and Jeopardy! on separate stations.
-Rachael Ray and Live with Kelly and Ryan were previously broadcast on WMC-TV, but neither show currently airs in the Memphis market.

 Past program preemptions and deferrals

 Like many NBC affiliates from the 1960s through the 1990s, WMC-TV began preempting a handful of NBC programs, mostly a sizeable portion of the network's daytime lineup, in favor of syndicated talk shows, although NBC's daytime reruns of sitcoms would often continue to air in the early morning hours (between 5 and 6 a.m.).
 Although NBC had traditionally been far less tolerant of preemptions than the other networks, it was more than satisfied with WMC-TV, which then as now was one of NBC's strongest affiliates.

 Local programming

 In 1979, in an effort to build its viewership for The Today Show, WMC created a lead-in morning program titled Wake-Up Call.
 For the first three years, it was hosted by longtime WMC personality Dick Hawley and Peggy Rolfes.
 Denise DuBois replaced Rolfes in 1982 and co-hosted for the next ten years.
 By the mid-1980s, Wake Up Call was the highest-rated talk show on local television in the U.S., with a 52% share of the viewing audience.

 A popular local program on WMC-TV was Magicland, a live-audience magic series for children, hosted by anchor/announcer Dick "Mr. Magic" Williams, which aired Sunday mornings at 10 a.m. from 1966 until Williams' retirement in 1989.
 It is cited in the Guinness Book of World Records as the longest-running magic series in television history, having amassed 1,200 original episodes in its 23-year run.
 Williams died in 2020 at the age of 92.